Okay, so, we all know that the financial world is complicated and confusing, and guess what, it is made that way on purpose.

 Further, in Australia, ‘71% of active Australian fund managers underperformed against their index’.
-This means, financial advisors failed to match the return of the indexes (collection of stocks) they were trying to beat.
+This means, financial advisors failed to match the return of the indexes (basket of stocks) they were trying to beat.

-Those with a lower net worth and basic financial management needs might fund passive investing to be more effective than expensive financial advisors.
+Those with a lower net worth and basic financial management needs might find passive investing to be more effective than expensive financial advisors.
 More on passive investing here.